 Remember that Work cannot begin and cannot proceed on a level lower than that of ordinary life —that is, it must begin on the level of Good Householder.

 This is a very important principle, which is usually forgotten.
+People must behave as Good Householders.

 In the Work external considering is more necessary than in Life.